alanng10/KernelModule/Docue/a.md

 # Kernel

-Kernel is kernel module list written in Sand Lang.
+Kernel is kernel module list written in Single Lang.

 Kernel is park kernel.